-Block VariableStatement EmptyStatement ExpressionStatement IfStatement IterationStatement ContinueStatement BreakStatement ReturnStatement WithStatement LabelledStatement SwitchStatement ThrowStatement TryStatement DebuggerStatement
+BlockStatement VariableStatement EmptyStatement ExpressionStatement IfStatement IterationStatement ContinueStatement BreakStatement ReturnStatement WithStatement LabelledStatement SwitchStatement ThrowStatement TryStatement DebuggerStatement

+Declaration :

+FunctionDeclaration LetDeclaration ConstDeclaration

 Semantics

 A Statement can be part of a LabelledStatement, which itself can be part of a LabelledStatement, and so on.
 The labels introduced this way are collectively referred to as the “current label set” when describing the semantics of individual statements.
 A LabelledStatement has no semantic meaning other than the introduction of a label to a label set.
 The label set of an IterationStatement or a SwitchStatement initially contains the single element empty.
 The label set of any other statement is initially empty.